 ABBEY HOUSE MUSEUM

 Across the road from the Abbey is Abbey House Museum which is a really interesting museum.
-The ground floor of the Museum houses a reconstruction of a typical Victorian street with shops etc. In the upstairs galleries are the history of Kirkstall Abbey and exhibitions about the local area.
+The ground floor of the Museum houses a reconstruction of a typical Victorian street with shops etc. In the upstairs galleries you can read about the history of Kirkstall Abbey and also view exhibitions about the local area.
 There are lots of different events and temporary exhibitions on within the museum over the year, so it is always worth looking for something that may interest you.
 After a cup of tea in the Museum Cafe it was time for us to head back to Headingley station for the next train to our next destination.

 A leisurely fifteen minute train journey heading further north brought us to the lovely village of Pannal, just outside Harrogate.